-The Hirshhorn Museum and Sculpture Garden is located just down the street from the National Air and Space Museum.
-Visitors stroll up a rising, circular incline and view works by Calder, Rodin, and contemporary sculptors.
-Special exhibits have included works by such artists as Mircea Cantor, Rivane Neuenschwander, and Morris Louis.
-This unique building is home to many innovative and unusual exhibits and pieces of art.
-The museum's collection includes 4,000 paintings and 2,000 sculptures.
-Do not miss the sunken sculpture garden across Jefferson Drive.
-Auguste Rodin's Burghers of Calais is a must-see.
+Located just down the street from the National Air and Space Museum, the Hirshhorn Museum and Sculpture Garden is one of Washington’s most renowned art museum.
+Here visitors stroll up a rising, circular incline and view works by Calder, Rodin, and contemporary sculptors.
+The special exhibits here have included the works of globally celebrated artists such as Mircea Cantor, Rivane Neuenschwander and Morris Louis.
+The museum's collection boasts of thousands of paintings sculptures and murals.
+The sunken sculpture garden across Jefferson Drive is a must-visit, wherein the Auguste Rodin's Burghers of Calais is a must-see.

 Nestled in the Dupont Circle neighborhood, the Phillips Collection is a century-old modern and contemporary art museum.
 Founded by the avid art collector, Duncan Phillips, the establishment is also America’s first museum of modern art.
 This former home of Duncan Phillips now houses several thousands of art works.
 Interestingly, the galleries here are frequently rearranged to make way for the works of newer artists and to facilitate newer experiences for the visitors.
 In addition to the famous exhibitions held here, the museum also offers award-winning educational programs for people of all ages.
 An impassioned ode to the power of art, this museum is a must visit for all modern-art lovers.